darkswapfoundation/darkswap/memory-bank/activeContext.md

 ## Implementation Progress

-We've made significant progress on the core SDK implementation and are now focusing on the P2P architecture redesign:
+We've made significant progress on the project, completing Phase 2 and preparing for Phase 3:

+1. **CLI Implementation**: Completed the command-line interface with comprehensive commands for order management, market data retrieval, and wallet connection.
+2. **Daemon Implementation**: Completed the daemon with REST API, WebSocket support, and service management for Linux, macOS, and Windows.
+3. **SDK Enhancements**: Added new methods to the SDK, fixed issues in the daemon API, and implemented event processing.
+The addition of the predicate alkanes reference implementation provides a foundation for secure trade conditions between parties.
+As we move forward, we will continue to build on this foundation to create a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.

+With the redesigned architecture and the integration of predicate alkanes for secure trade conditions, DarkSwap will be well-positioned to become a leading platform in the Bitcoin ecosystem, providing users with a secure, reliable, and user-friendly way to trade Bitcoin, runes, and alkanes.
-1. **P2P Architecture**: Analyzing subfrost-relay and subfrost-p2p crates for porting to our architecture.
+4. **P2P Architecture**: Analyzing subfrost-relay and subfrost-p2p crates for porting to our architecture.
-2. **Component Structure**: Designing the modular component structure with shared code between platforms.
+5. **Component Structure**: Designing the modular component structure with shared code between platforms.
-3. **WebRTC Integration**: Researching WebRTC integration with rust-libp2p for browser compatibility.
+6. **WebRTC Integration**: Researching WebRTC integration with rust-libp2p for browser compatibility.
-4. **Network Module**: Implemented P2P networking with WebRTC transport and circuit relay functionality.
+7. **Network Module**: Implemented P2P networking with WebRTC transport and circuit relay functionality.
-5. **Orderbook Module**: Implemented orderbook management with order matching and expiry.
+8. **Orderbook Module**: Implemented orderbook management with order matching and expiry.
-6. **Trade Module**: Implemented trade execution with PSBT creation and signing.
+9. **Trade Module**: Implemented trade execution with PSBT creation and signing.
-7. **Bitcoin Utilities**: Implemented wallet integration and PSBT handling.
+10. **Bitcoin Utilities**: Implemented wallet integration and PSBT handling.
-8. **WASM Bindings**: Implemented WebAssembly bindings for browser integration.
+11. **WASM Bindings**: Implemented WebAssembly bindings for browser integration.
-9. **Daemon Improvements**: Fixed WebSocket event handling in handlers.rs and verified OrderId import in api.rs.
-10. **Bitcoin Crate Compatibility**: Updated the core SDK and some integration tests to work with Bitcoin crate v0.30.
+12. **Bitcoin Crate Compatibility**: Updated the core SDK and some integration tests to work with Bitcoin crate v0.30.
-11. **Predicate Alkanes**: Added reference implementation of EqualityPredicateAlkane for secure two-party trades.
+13. **Predicate Alkanes**: Added reference implementation of EqualityPredicateAlkane for secure two-party trades.
+14. **Documentation**: Created comprehensive documentation for the CLI and daemon components.

 The next steps are to:
+1. Begin Phase 3 with the implementation of the relay server and web interface
-1. Update the remaining integration tests to work with Bitcoin crate v0.30
+2. Update the remaining integration tests to work with Bitcoin crate v0.30
-2. Complete the runes and alkanes support
+3. Complete the runes and alkanes support
    - Integrate the predicate alkanes reference implementation
    - Develop additional predicate types for different trade conditions
    - Implement predicate composition for complex trade scenarios
-3. Port the subfrost P2P stack
-4. Create the modular architecture
-5. Implement WebAssembly bindings
+4. Implement WebAssembly bindings for browser integration
-6. Develop the TypeScript library
+5. Develop the TypeScript library for web applications
+6. Enhance testing and documentation

 ## Conclusion

-The DarkSwap project is making steady progress towards creating a modular and cross-platform P2P trading system.
-Recent updates to make the core SDK compatible with Bitcoin crate v0.30, along with fixes to the WebSocket event handling in the daemon and verification of the OrderId import, have improved the stability and compatibility of the system.
-The addition of the predicate alkanes reference implementation provides a foundation for secure trade conditions between parties.
-The next steps are to update the remaining integration tests, complete the runes and alkanes support (including integrating the predicate alkanes), port the Subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.
+The DarkSwap project has made significant progress with the completion of Phase 2, which included the implementation of the CLI and daemon components.
+The CLI now provides a comprehensive set of commands for managing orders, trades, and wallet operations, while the daemon offers a robust REST API and WebSocket interface for interacting with the DarkSwap SDK.

+Recent achievements include:
+1. Implementation of the CLI with commands for order creation, cancellation, listing, and taking
+2. Completion of the daemon with REST API, WebSocket support, and service management
+3. Enhancement of the SDK with new methods like `get_all_orders` and improved event processing
+4. Creation of comprehensive documentation for installation and usage

+With the completion of Phase 2, we are now ready to begin Phase 3, which will focus on implementing the relay server and web interface.
+This will involve creating the darkswap-relay server with DTLS/ICE support, developing the darkswap-app web interface, implementing WebAssembly bindings for browser integration, and developing the TypeScript library for web applications.

 With the redesigned architecture and the integration of predicate alkanes for secure trade conditions, DarkSwap will be well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.
 The predicate alkanes will provide an additional layer of security and reliability, making DarkSwap an attractive platform for users who require strong guarantees for their trades.